Clément Pinault

 Clément Pinault (4 February 1985 – 22 January 2009) was a French professional footballer who played as a defender.

 Career

 Born in Grasse, Alpes-Maritimes, Pinault began his career with Le Mans UC72.
 He on loan to Angers SCO in the summer of 2006.
 Pinault joined Clermont Foot from Ligue 1 side Le Mans in June 2008.

 Personal life

 He was the brother of footballer Thomas Pinault.

 Death

-Pinault died on 22 January 2009, four days after suffering a heart attack.
-He had been taken to hospital on 18 January after collapsing at his home and was in an artificial coma until his death.
+Pinault suffered a heart attack at home on 18 January 2009 and was taken to hospital where was placed in an artificial coma.
+He died four days later, after being taken off life support.

-Pinault played for Clermont two days before his heart attack, in a 2–0 Ligue 2 win over Brest, and recent health checks had not suggested any heart problems.
+Pinault had played for Clermont two days before his heart attack, in a 2–0 Ligue 2 win over Brest, "without any warning signs".